Skip over main navigation

 River Tay Way logo

-The River Tay Way will travel between Perth and Kenmore through some of the finest countryside that Perthshire has to offer.
+The River Tay Way travels between Perth and Kenmore through some of the finest countryside that Perthshire has to offer.
 Ultimately, the route could extend westward to the West Highland Way and eastward to Dundee and the new Fife Pilgrim Way.

-Both routes would be approximately 50 miles / 80 km and would pass through the communities of Luncarty, Stanley, Murthly, Dunkeld and Birnam, Aberfeldy, and Kenmore.
+Both routes are approximately 50 miles / 80 km and pass through the communities of Luncarty, Stanley, Murthly, Dunkeld and Birnam, Aberfeldy, and Kenmore.

 The walking route follows existing designated core paths, and the cycling route follows National Cycle Route 77 (NCN 77) and NCN 7.